eun1027/eun1027/README.md

 🏅About Me

-- 🎓 I am currently studying in a Korean university
+- 🎓 I am currently studying in a Korea university
 - 🌱 I’m currently learning nursing and linguistics.
 - 📫 How to contact me: jce102739@korea.ac.kr
 ---